kermattc/kermattc/README.md

 After graduating, I picked up full-stack development and DevOps.
 My projects include my [Electric Guitar Finder Website](https://github.com/kermattc/electric-guitar-backend) and my [Portfolio Website](https://github.com/kermattc/portfolio-site).

-Outside of coding, I like to play guitar (At the time of writing this, I'm starting a band!), play baseball and mod keyboards.
+Outside of coding, I like to play guitar (at the time of writing this, I'm starting a band!), play baseball and mod keyboards.
 I also like staying physically active, so I hit the gym regularly and stick to a solid meal plan.

 <!--
 **kermattc/kermattc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.